Abrish273/logger/ReadMe.md

-# My Logger Package
+# logger-easy

-**My Logger Package** is a powerful and flexible logging tool for Node.js that enhances your development experience with colorized output and customizable log formatting.
+**logger-easy** is a powerful and flexible logging tool for Node.js that enhances your development experience with colorized output and customizable log formatting.

 ## 🚀 Features